adujardin/chainer-pose-proposal-net/README.md

 ## Using the ZED stereo camera

-While the network can be run on CPU or GPU and doesn't required CUDA, the ZED SDK does.
-Therefore, this sample requires an Nvidia graphics card with CUDA, the detection is also obvisouly much faster on GPU.
+While the network can be run on CPU or GPU and doesn't require CUDA, the ZED SDK does.
+Therefore, this sample requires an Nvidia graphics card with CUDA, the detection is also obviously much faster on GPU.

 1. Install the required dependencies: